-NOVI, Mich. - When Thaddeus McCotter failed to get enough signatures to run for his re-election there was only name left on the ballot for Michigan's 11th District seat: Kerry Bentivolio.
+NOVI, Mich. -Thaddeus McCotter failed to get enough signatures to run for his re-election there was only name left on the ballot for Michigan's 11th District seat: Kerry Bentivolio.

 Bentivolio was a relatively unknown politician.
 Now, not only is he known but he is running against aggressive write-in candidate Nancy Cassis.